liamodwyer/github-pages/_workshop/sharing-with-github.md

 ---
-title: Sharing your work on Github     # The title of the page
+title: Sharing with Github     # The title of the page
 date: 0000-01-04    # Page order is set by date
 ---